EvgeniiKatunkin/final_selenium_project/README.md

-# final_selenium_project
+# selenium_project
-Tests for a shop
-That's the first big project for a shop with UI Selenium tests
+This is the first big project for a shop with UI Selenium tests